PathologyDataScience/triteia/README.md

 docker build -t model-tritonserver -f server.Dockerfile .
 ```

-Each folder in the `/models` directory contains a `model.py` file containing the logic for model loading, inference, and cleanup.
-The `model.py` files need to be copied into the model repository for serving (a `config.pbtxt` file is not required)
+Each folder in the `/models` directory contains a `model.py` file that implements model loading, inference, and cleanup.
+The `model.py` files must be placed into the model repository for serving (a config.pbtxt file is not required).

 ```plaintext
     models